Cameron.

 Not anger aimed at me, anyhow.

-The padre brought it up in a class discussion a few weeks back.
-Told us all about cortisol and long-term stress.
-Fight and flight.
-Freeze and fawn.
-He said fight makes coming out with your fists up seem a legit response but it pushes people away.
-He kept looking at Teo while he was speaking, who I think noticed.
+He kept glancing at Teo while he was speaking, who I think noticed.
 He must have, because his face did that thing where it kind of ripples, like the real him is right below the surface, trying to get out.
 I can’t help thinking the padre’s noticed how much time we spend together as well because he looked right at me next, saying how the best way to help someone learn how to calm down was by not reacting.
-He reminded me of Uncle Sol then, staying calm each time I used to leg it, running away from London.

 I push past.

 Teo sounds dubious behind me.
 “Mr Russell’s coming here?”
 A beat later, he follows me deeper into a storage area four times the size of what Uncle Sol used to make do with.
-It’s spacious in here, no need for Teo to stand so close.
-He does though.
-I can feel him hovering right behind me as I search, and yeah, when I turn he’s right there, his arms crossed, frowning.
-“Why is him coming up here so funny to your uncle?”
+This whole newly renovated building is massive, including this deep cupboard.
+There's no need for Teo to stand so close.

 Or I don’t usually mind.

-This evening’s silence has an edge of something sharper like the knife Teo told me Mr Lawson confiscated when he first got here.
+This evening’s silence has an edge of something sharper like the knife Teo told me Mr Lawson confiscated when he first arrived from London.
 He finally says, “They’re friends, aren’t they?
 Your uncle and Mr Russell, I mean.
 I’ve seen them talking even though they’re…” He doesn’t finish that sentence but I’m not going to do it for him, not if he can’t make himself say the words ex boyfriends because yeah, I’ll ignore him trying to fight me but I’m not gonna play along with him being a homophobic dickhead.

-I grab paints and for a moment he doesn’t let me pass again so we’re chest-to-chest, close enough that I hear the wasp buzz of rap from his headphones.
+I grab paints, and, for a moment he doesn’t let me pass again, so we’re chest-to-chest, close enough that I hear the wasp buzz of rap from his headphones.
 Close enough too that I see him swallow, and yeah, that’s the shade I’ve been trying to find right there in eyes that lock with mine before he almost whispers, “They were banging, right?
 Him and your uncle.”

 Banging?

 He’s my shadow again once I’m back in the studio, following me up a few steps to where my easel catches the last of the evening light.
 He takes a seat there right in front of it like he’s remembered that I keep my work in progress private, and I squeeze paint out while he watches.
 I smear it onto my board and mix it, but this brown still isn’t what I need.
-Or maybe that banging comment is what’s got my back up.
+Or maybe that banging comment is what has got my back up.
 Either way, my brushstrokes are abrupt instead of the slow and steady I need for this level of fine detail.

 I stop before I ruin my progress and look up to see him watching.
 He blinks before sliding his stare to the left at Uncle Sol on the far side of the studio, who peers out of a window with Jace beside him.
 Then Teo’s gaze slides back to me like liquid.
 “Sorry,” he mutters.
 “Didn’t mean nothing by it.”